Med-Guitouni/emergency-vehicle-dataset-pipeline/README.md

 ## ⚠️ Known limitations

-Speeds are relative, not absolute
+Speeds are relative, not absolute.
+A road-segmentation-gated estimator is the open direction.

 The road is assumed flat.
+The measured horizon ratio is not constant across a video, and the compromise value leaves a residual error that is documented rather than removed.

-Validation isolates the projection.
-Feeding nuScenes 3D boxes and real per-frame calibration into this pipeline's projection code confirms the geometry and the smoother specifically.
-Smoothing cuts forward-speed error from 3.74 to 2.14 m/s and lateral-speed error from 0.76 to 0.53 m/s on the straight-line subset.
-What it does not measure is detection and tracking error from the YOLOv8x and BoT-SORT stage, which stays a separate, unquantified source of error.
+Validation isolates the projection.What it does not measure is detection and tracking error from the YOLOv8x and BoT-SORT stage, which stays a separate, unquantified source of error.